itsdew/itsdew/README.md

-I am a versatilist and easily adapt to different hats (Web Developer 🌐, ML Engineer 🤖 or a Software developer 💻) depending on what the project requires.
+I am a versatilist and easily adapt to different hats (Web Developer 🌐, Software developer 💻 or a ML Engineer(Basic) 🤖) depending on what the project requires.
 I love exploring new tech stacks 💻 and leveraging them to build cool stuffs 🛠️.
 <br/>
 <br/>